 There is lifelong premature ejaculation which occurs from the first sexual experience and continues with every subsequent sexual experience.
 If left untreated, this will continue for the rest of a man’s life.

 There is also acquired premature ejaculation which develops following a period with normal functioning before the premature ejaculation begins.
 Acquired premature ejaculation is often linked with our psychology, and an appropriate therapist can be extremely helpful in untangling why it has occurred and how we can address it.

 For those suffering lifelong premature ejaculation there can be an imbalance of the neurotransmitters that help influence excitation and inhibition of ejaculations, thus lowering the threshold required for ejaculation.

-Acquired premature ejaculation is often secondary to performance anxiety.
-This can be for a multitude of reasons.
 It can also be secondary to erectile dysfunction, as intense stimulation can be required to achieve an erection, but may hasten ejaculation.